quicwg/base-drafts/draft-ietf-quic-transport.md

 This design ensures that a stateless reset packet is - to the extent possible - indistinguishable from a regular packet with a short header.

-The message consists of a header octet, followed by random octets of arbitrary length, followed by a Stateless Reset Token.
+The message consists of a header octet, followed by an arbitrary number of random octets, followed by a Stateless Reset Token.

 A stateless reset will be interpreted by a recipient as a packet with a short header.
 For the packet to appear as valid, the Random Octets field needs to